 Our immigration system is outdated and in need of reform.
 We have more than 12 million immigrants currently living in the United States without legal status, millions of more close family members waiting abroad to join their loved ones through the family-based immigration system, and the ongoing detention and deportation of our community members.
 Businesses and farmers aren’t getting access to the workers they need to stay competitive, which hurts our economy.

 In recent years, numerous state legislatures took action to impede a woman’s constitutional right to access safe, legal abortions.
-Between 2011 and 2013, more state abortion restrictions were enacted than in the entire previous decade.
-In 2013 alone, 22 states enacted 70 provisions seeking to restrict access to abortion services.
+Between 2011 and 2015, states enacted 288 abortion restrictions.
+Today, 57% of women aged 15-44 live in a state hostile or extremely hostile to abortion rights.

-As a member of the Judiciary Committee’s Subcommittee on Intellectual Property, I work to protect intellectual property such as patents and copyright, which contributes greatly to our state and local economy.
+As co-Chair of the Creative Rights Caucus (CRC), I work to protect intellectual property such as patents and copyright, which contributes greatly to our state and local economy.
 We rely greatly on the development, protection, and enforcement of intellectual property since the production of content like movies, music, books, and software is critical to growing California’s job market and overall economy.

 Rep. Chu participated in the "NoH8" campaign to show her support for the LGBT community.